 The Network will reach out to guest speakers from beyond the WTR community who have relevant and stimulating teachings or insights to share.
 If you have a suggestion for speakers for us to reach out to please let us know.

-What topics are covered in these webinars and cafes?
+What topics are covered in Webinars and Cafés?

-The themes explored in these webinars and cafes cover the full range of subjects relevant to our work in the Great Turning.
-Some topics that we’ll likely cover are: Foundations of the WTR (including Deep Time, Systems Thinking and the Spiral), Tips and Tools for Facilitators, Deep Adaptation, Indigenous Resilience, Working with Kids and Parents, Environmental Justice, etc.
+The themes explored in these Webinars and Cafés cover the full range of subjects relevant to our work in the Great Turning.
+Some topics that we’ll likely cover include: Foundations of the WTR (including Deep Time, Systems Thinking and the Spiral), Tips and Tools for Facilitators, Deep Adaptation, Indigenous Resilience, Working with Youth and Parents, Environmental Justice, etc.

 If you have ideas of topics that you’d like to see covered please let us know.

-How much do these webinars and cafes cost and where does the money go?
+How much do Webinars and Cafés cost and where does the money go?

-In addition to providing valuable connections, education and support for our community, these webinars and cafes provide a valuable stream of funding that supports and sustains the Network and allows us to continue growing our services.
+In addition to providing valuable connections, education and support for our community, Webinars and Cafés provide a valuable stream of funding that supports and sustains the Network and allows us to continue growing our services.

-Each webinar and cafe is offered by donation.
+Each Webinar and Café is offered by donation.
 We provide a suggested donation for each event and ask that you donate generously within your means to support the Network.
-However, no one is turned away for lack of funds and we encourage you to engage in the events even if you can’t afford to contribute.
+However, no one is turned away for lack of funds and we encourage you to engage in the events even if you aren’t able to contribute financially.

 A portion of the amount collected for each event goes to the facilitator of the event to honor their work and contribute to their livelihood.
 Donations also cover the tools, resources and staff hours each event requires.
 Whatever is donated above and beyond these expenses will go to the general operating fund of the Network to support our ongoing work.